Learn Digital Skills

 Digital Ready for Daily Life

-Digital Ready for Daily Life Tas helps you get online safely and confidently so you can enjoy the opportunities digital tools and devices have to offer.
-Follow along on facebook @digitalreadyfordailylife for useful tips.
+Digital Ready for Daily Life helps you get online safely and confidently so you can enjoy the opportunities digital tools and devices have to offer.

-Also check out these online resources that can help you get started with some digital basics.
+Also check out these online resources that can help you get started with some digital basics:

 Be Connected Network and Good Things Foundation Australia

-The BeConnected learning website was created for the eSafety Commissioner and contains online courses to top up your skills at your own pace:
+The BeConnected learning website was created for the eSafety Commissioner and contains online courses to top up your skills at your pace:

-The Good Things Foundation who manages the BeConnected website has also compiled a library of learning resources.
-You may choose a subject you're interested in or search the full list of resources.
+The Good Things Foundation which manages the BeConnected website has also compiled a library of learning resources.

 Burnie Community House